 The Connection Between Mental Health and Physical Health

 There is undoubtedly a connection between mental and physical health.
 When someone is hydrated, well-fed, getting adequate sleep, and exercising regularly, then these steps help to build up strength.
 It is common for recovering patients to find that these physical activities provide the foundation that is needed to support mental health as well.

 At the same time, poor mental health increases the risk factor for chronic physical problems.
-Not only do mental health issues increase the risk of chronic physical problems, but the physical issues can have an impact on the development of poor mental health.
+Not only do mental health issues increase the risk of chronic physical problems, but physical issues can have an impact on the development of poor mental health.

 Many holistic treatment centers focus on the link between the body and mind, supporting patients in the activities and habits that boost overall health and wellness.
-In addition to mental and physical benefits, people find it easier to overcome other issues such as addictive behaviors.
+In addition to mental and physical benefits, people find it easier to overcome other issues such as addictive behaviours.